 Bouvet works on the basis of a regional model where closeness to the clients is important.
-The group has 11 offices in Norway and three in Sweden, located in Arendal, Bergen, Forus, Haugesund, Kristiansand, Malmö, Oslo, Sandvika, Skien, central Stavanger, Stockholm, Trondheim, Sandefjord and Örebro.
-Employees increased from 931 to 1 008 during 2014.
+The group has 11 offices in Norway and three in Sweden, located in Arendal, Bergen, Forus, Haugesund, Kristiansand, Malmö, Oslo, Sandvika,

+Skien, central Stavanger, Stockholm, Trondheim, Sandefjord and Örebro.
+Employees increased by 28 to 1 036 during 2015.